roaked/roaked.github.io/content/docs/code/snake-game/_index.md

         self._place_food()
 ```

 After snake initialization, the ```_move``` function adjusts the snake's direction based on the received action (from user or AI).
-It updates the snake's position accordingly, controlling its movement either left, right, up, or down.
+This is done using a list `clock_wise` that represents the directional movement of the snake - right, down, left, up (clockwise).
+It determines the current direction's index and handles changes in direction based on the received action:

+{{< hint note >}}
+Case scenarios:
+If the action indicates no change [1, 0, 0] -> snake maintains its current direction.
+If the action indicates a right turn [0, 1, 0] -> snake updates the direction to the next index in the clockwise order.
+If the action indicates a left turn [0, 0, 1] -> snake updates the direction to the previous index in the clockwise order (effectively, anti-clockwise).
+{{< /hint >}}

+Based on the updated direction, the function calculates the new `position (x, y)` for the snake's head.
+It increments or decrements the `x` or `y` coordinate of the head based on the direction (right, left, down, up), moving it by `BLOCK_SIZE`, which represents the size of each snake block.

 ```python
  def _move(self, action):